Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 This statue was mistaken for Constantine the Great, the first Christian emperor, and so it was saved, luckily for us!

-The impressive statue in the center of the Piazza del Campidoglio is a copy made by laser technology in 1981.
+The impressive statue in the center of the Piazza del Campidoglio is a copy made with laser technology in 1981.

 The original equestrian statue was moved inside the Capitoline Museums at the same time to protect and preserve it.